damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 As soon as the Merge Request is created, we see it kicked off the CI/CD Pipeline that will test our contributed code.

 > * Click on Pipelines
-> * Click on first pipeline
+> * Click on first (top) pipeline's status.

-Here we see a simple pipeline that contains ~~3 stages for build, test, and staging~~ 2 stages for build and deploy...
+Here we see a simple pipeline that contains ~~3 stages for build, test, and staging~~ 2 stages for build and review...

 ### ~~Test Stage~~